HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 • Typography that reflects your brand personality

-• Visual elements that can be owned by your brand
+• Visual elements your brand can own

-3. Develop a Distinctive Brand Voice
+3. Develop a distinctive brand voice

 How you communicate is as important as what you communicate.
 Your brand voice should be: